bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 X-Auth-Token: {{ACCESS_TOKEN}}
 ```

-The response will contain `cart_url` and `checkout_url` parameters - use these URLs to redirect the customer to the BigCommerce hosted cart or checkout pages.
-You can use the `embedded_checkout_url` with the [Checkout SDK](/stencil-docs/customizing-checkout/checkout-sdk) to embed the BigCommerce hosted checkout into a headless site via an iFrame.
+The response will contain `cart_url` and `checkout_url` properties.
+Use these URLs to redirect the customer to the BigCommerce hosted cart or checkout pages.
+You can use the `embedded_checkout_url` with the [Checkout SDK](/stencil-docs/customizing-checkout/checkout-sdk) to embed the BigCommerce hosted checkout into a headless site using an iFrame.

 ```json title="Example response: Create cart redirect URL" lineNumbers
 {